June 13, 2024

 Rep. Mike Levin Secures Over $32 Million for Water Security Projects in Southern California

-Oceanside, CA – Today, Rep. Mike Levin (CA-49) announced that he secured $32.2 million in federal funding for three critical water desalination projects to increase water security in North San Diego County and South Orange County.
+Oceanside, CA – Today, Rep. Mike Levin (CA-49) announced that he secured $32.2 million in federal funding for three critical water desalination projects to increase water security in North County San Diego and South Orange County.
 These projects, aimed at enhancing local water infrastructure and sustainability, will significantly benefit communities in the region by providing reliable sources of potable water and reducing dependency on imported water.

 “I am thrilled that our region will receive this critical funding to support our water infrastructure,” said Rep. Mike Levin.
 “In the face of threats from climate change, these projects are essential for ensuring a sustainable and resilient water supply for our communities.
 By investing in innovative solutions like groundwater purification and desalination, we are taking significant steps toward protecting our water resources for future generations.”